Keksiperkele/Nokia-assignment/README.md

 Different options:
     -o, --output: This option allows the user to specify which directory the user wants the errors printed in.
     -u, --until: This option allows the user to specify the end date of the parsing.
+(Format: YYYY-MM-DD)